.

 - Creating stop motion animation videos.

-- Devising our own dramatic interpretations of the Wizard of Oz, mini zombie movies, and working on plays written by members.
+- Devising our own dramatic interpretations of stories and plays, and working on plays written by members.

 - Devising Dungeons and Dragons scenarios and taking part in games.

-- Word games such as “Poetry For Neanderthals” focussed on getting meaning across with single syllable words.
+- Word games such as “Poetry For Neanderthals” (focussed on getting meaning across with single syllable words), "Bananagrams" (creating words from a pool of letters) and "Codenames" (making links between words so your teammate can guess them)

 - Writing stories, poems and articles and scripts.